-Matson, Inc. ("Matson" or the "Company") will present an overview of the Company at the Stephens 2016 Fall Investment Conference in New York on November 9, 2016.
-Matson will be using the presentation materials attached as Exhibit 99.1 to this Form 8-K. Additionally, the presentation materials will be available on Matson's website at http://investor.matson.com/events.cfm on November 9, 2016.
-The information set forth in these materials speaks only as of the date of the materials.
+Matson, Inc. ("Matson" or the "Company") will present an overview of the Company at the Stifel Transportation & Logistics Conference on February 14, 2017.
+Matson will be using the presentation materials attached as Exhibit 99.1 to this Form 8-K. Additionally, the presentation materials are available on Matson's website at http://investor.matson.com/events.cfm.
+The information set forth in these materials speaks only as of February 14, 2017.

 Statements in this Form 8-K and the attached exhibit that are not historical facts are "forward-looking statements," within the meaning of the Private Securities Litigation Reform Act of 1995, that involve a number of risks and uncertainties that could cause actual results to differ materially from those contemplated by the relevant forward-looking statement.
-Factors that could cause actual results to differ materially from those contemplated in the statements include, without limitation, those described on pages 8-15 of the Form 10-K filed by Matson on February 26, 2016, and on pages 22-23 of the Form 10-Q filed by Matson on August 3, 2016.
+Factors that could cause actual results to differ materially from those contemplated in the statements include, without limitation, those described on pages 8-15 of the Form 10-K filed by Matson on February 26, 2016, and other subsequent filings by Matson.
 These forward-looking statements are not guarantees of future performance.
 Actual results could differ materially from those anticipated in the forward-looking statements and future results could differ materially from historical performance.